 Park staff are offering a variety of scavenger hunts, guided hikes, Ask-the-Naturalist chats and chickadee programs throughout March Break.
 If we’re lucky, we can celebrate the annual migration of thousands of Tundra Swans and join a park naturalist to view swans and other migratory waterfowl in the Thedford Bog.

 Pinery’s trails are perfect for a healthy walk or quiet solitude.
 Bring your camera, a picnic lunch, art supplies, family and friends and work on that rosy glow on your cheeks.
 Consider an overnight stay in a tent, trailer or one of our roofed accommodation options!

 Call the visitor centre at 519-243-8574 for details or visit the park’s webpage for details.

 Rondeau Provincial Park — Wings of Spring

 Rondeau Provincial Park is an amazing place to take in all the wonders of migration as thousands of ducks, geese and swans move through the area, and Wings of Spring features a variety of nature-themed activities!

 This bird-themed spring series runs March 9-17, and includes DUCKumentaries, snake feeding, owl pellet dissections and more!

 Find the full schedule here.

-Scheduled activities and spotting scopes with volunteer birders are available from 10 am to 4 pm daily.
-The Nature Centre will feature children’s activities and crafts, duck displays, and a taxidermy display.
+Scheduled activities and spotting scopes with volunteer birders are available from 10:00 am to 4:00 pm daily.
+The Nature Centre will feature children’s activities and crafts, as well as duck displays.